Marriott Vacation Club: Structure

 Originally, Marriott Vacation Club properties were sold as weeks.
 A "fixed week" granted the owner the right to use their villa during a specific week each year (such as week 52, which includes New Year's Eve), or the right to use their villa during a specific "season" (defined on a per-resort basis), which granted the owner the right to reserve their villa for any available week within that season.
 Weeks at some properties could be split, enabling a non-consecutive four-night stay and three-night stay.
 Weeks could be exchanged for Marriott Rewards (now Marriott Bonvoy) points.
 Finally, owners of multi-room villas, such as a two-bedroom lockoff, could split the unit itself and book each half as a separate reservation.
 Notably, owners cannot reserve villas at other properties without exchanging them through Interval International (II).
-"Weeks owners," as they are called, pay annual maintenance fees that cover maintenance and refurbishment at the resort.
+"Weeks owners," as they are called, pay annual maintenance fees that supposedly cover maintenance and refurbishment at the resort.

 The Marriott Vacation Club Destinations program changed this structure.
 Owners now purchase points at a particular property, which can be "spent" to reserve a villa for a given number of nights during a given season.
 Villa "pricing," in points, differs based on the size of the unit and the season.
 Points can also be used to reserve villas at other properties, without having to exchange through II.
 "Points owners," as they are called, pay annual dues, which cover maintenance and refurbishment, much like maintenance fees for weeks owners.

 "Weeks" owners can "enroll" their week(s), for a fee, into the Destinations program, effectively converting their week(s) into points on an annual basis.